-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management desalination projects in Israel and worldwide, developing new technologies which help in reducing the price and increasing the availability of desalinized water.
-In case of a growing lack of fresh water, the desalination market is expected to grow, and I.D.E sales could rise, earning added profits for ICL.
-Our organization's involvement in this market is expected to last for a very long timeframe. financial statements).
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management sales could rise, earning added profits for ICL.
+Our organization's involvement in this market is expected to last for a very long timeframe.